recyclable · reusable · rewarding · minneapolis

 spend like always.

-apply tandocoins at checkout exactly how you redeem coins from orders. account page shows your lifetime container count + progress to the next milestone. the more you bring back, the more your weekly meals cost less.
+apply your tandocoins at checkout the same way you'd redeem coins from an order. your account page shows the lifetime container count plus how close you are to the next milestone. the more you bring back, the cheaper your weekly meals get.

 the coin formula · plain english